QtApplicationManager.SystemUI QML module

-Non-Instantiable QML types are return values provided to the System-UI code, that allow the user direct access to data that would otherwise only be available (partially) through the singletons' item models.
+QML types that cannot be instantiated are return values provided to the System UI code, that allow the user direct access to data that would otherwise only be available (partially) through the singletons' item models.

-- ApplicationInstaller - The package installation/removal/update part of the application-manager.
+(obsolete) The package installation/removal/update part of the application manager

 Instantiable QML Types